Editor’s Note: This marketing infographic is part of our 25 part series.

-So why would you optimize off of conversions, but not sales?
+So why would you optimize for conversions but not sales?
 Once you have that data, your PPC optimization efforts change.

-To be able track sales data at this granular level, then you need either automatic ValueTrack parameters or manual UTM parameters and hidden field tracking that can attach the keyword, placement, or audience level data along with the person’s name, email, phone number and any other info you require.
+To track sales data at this granular level, you need either automatic ValueTrack parameters or manual UTM parameters.
+You’ll also need hidden field tracking that can attach the keyword, placement, or audience level data to the person’s name, email, phone number and any other info you collect.

 Super Hot or Ice Cold?

-Another realization we’ve come to here at KlientBoost is that there’s no way you can brute force your way to PPC success.
+Another realization we’ve come to here at KlientBoost is that you can’t achieve PPC success with brute force alone.

-A lot of advertisers come our way and tell us that display or social advertising hasn’t been working for them, without considering that their execution may be completely off.
+A lot of advertisers come our way and tell us that display or social advertising hasn’t worked for them, without considering that their execution may be askew.

-So as a PPC tactic, we’ve created a scale of PPC traffic temperature channels and the call to actions (CTAs)/offers that match up best for the highest chance of a conversion.
+With that in mind, we’ve created a scale of PPC traffic temperature channels and the calls to action (CTAs) that match up best for the highest chance of a conversion.

-As you can tell by this scale, display advertising usually has low intent as it’s cold traffic that usually won’t convert on high temperature CTAs.
+As you can see above, display advertising usually has low intent, as it’s cold traffic that usually won’t convert on high-temperature CTAs.

 But if you have PPC search traffic that’s looking for what you have to offer, then you’re more likely to be successful with CTAs that ask for a higher commitment from the visitor, like a “free consultation.”

-As logical as this PPC tactic is, it also takes some resources to be able to create multiple variations of different call to actions so you have enough ammunition to test.
+As logical as this PPC tactic is, it also takes some resources to be able to create multiple variations of different calls to action so you have enough ammunition to test.

 Optimizing For Micro Conversions

-If all PPC campaigns brought in revenue the moment we turned them on, then there’d be no point for any PPC content on the web.
+If PPC campaigns brought in revenue the moment they went live, there’d be no point for PPC agencies like us to exist.

 Lucky for us, PPC isn’t as easy as some people think.
-And that’s why we write a buttload of content to help you out.
+(That’s also why we write a buttload of content to help you out.)

 So as you launch your new PPC campaigns and you don’t get any conversion traction, there’s a good chance you turn it off.